When Is Surgery Right for Rheumatoid Arthritis?

 What Other Surgeries Are Used for Rheumatoid Arthritis?

-What Should I Expect From RA Surgery?
+What Should I Do to Prepare for RA Surgery?

 - You may need to stop aspirin or other blood-thinning drugs a week or so before the operation.
+You may also need to stop some supplements, so tell your doctor what you take.

 - You may need to give blood in advance in case you need it during the surgery.